 The different shapes and sizes add character to these simple DIY bed spindle candle holders.
 They look great as pedestals for other things too.

 A beautiful pillar candle on top of a rustic vintage looking candle holder is a perfect pairing.
 Especially when it’s a budget DIY candle.
-See how to Add An Image To A Candle , it’s a lot easier than you’d think!
+See how to Add An Image To A Candle , or add words to candles, it’s a lot easier than you’d think!

 I’m still moving my assortment of bed spindle candle holders around the house and playing with fall vignettes.
 What I love is that they will look beautiful on a summer table or a rustic mantle any time of year.